dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 For each SNS, the decentralization sale is realized in a separate _decentralization sale canister_ that exists during the SNS's launch and is owned by the IC who will run the sale.
-In more details, it is controlled by the NNS root canister.
+In more detail, it is controlled by the NNS root canister.

 * The swap canister is set up at start with a defined amount of SNS tokens to be distributed publicly.